sosaysthecaptain/jsondb/README.md

 ```
 `DBObject.create` parameters:
-- data: the object going into the database
+- `data`: the object going into the database
-- allowOverwrite
+- `allowOverwrite`
-- objectPermission - read/write permission level required for object access, more on this later.
+- `objectPermission` - read/write permission level required for object access, more on this later.
 Format is `{read: 4, write: 2}`, where permission levels are integers between 0 and 9.
 Defaults to unrestricted access.
-- sensitivity - the individual sensitivity level of each of the paths to write, an integer from 0-9.
+- `sensitivity` - the individual sensitivity level of each of the paths to write, an integer from 0-9.
 A path with a sensitivity of 5 will require a permission of 5 to read, and will be omitted from the returned results without adequate specified permission.
 More on this later
-- members
+- `members` - an object of `{id:permissionObj}` representing users who should have access
-- creator - a unique ID that will be set as a member with max permissions
+- `creator` - a unique ID that will be set as a member with max permissions

-### get and set handle basic assignment
+### `get` and `set` handle basic assignment
 ```javascript